Land Use Advisory Service

 But LARA is not always able to deal with all problems as they arise at club level - it is up to each organisation to take care of itself.
 The ACU has introduced LUAS to help you with problems as they arise and - this is important - to work with clubs so that problems do not arise in the future.
 Every problem that arises is a learning experience, win or lose, and it is vital that we do learn and apply each lesson for the future.

 The ACU has engaged Alan Kind, who also works on planning issues for LARA, as its specialist officer to provide both general and case-specific advice.
-Clubs with problems can certainly speak directly with Alan, but LUAS has to manage all its communications carefully, so initial contacts should be via Debbie, please.
+Clubs with problems can certainly speak directly with Alan, but LUAS has to manage all its communications carefully, so initial contacts should be via ACU reception, please.
+Alan is updating a set of Guidance Notes covering topics such as 14/28 day rule (concerning the need for planning permission) and rights of way.
+Please visit LARA's website for further information.

 LUAS is here to help the ACU's clubs, but it is not a one-way process - you cannot always ask for, and get, a packaged solution to your problems.
-Headquarters needs the clubs to work with LUAS so that, in the future, few if any problems arise and motorcycle sport is regarded as a good and welcome neighbour in the countryside.
+Headquarters needs the clubs to work with LUAS so that, in the future, fewer problems arise and motorcycle sport is regarded as a good and welcome neighbour in the countryside.